vektor330/twentyfive/docs/_posts/2025-01-12-vue-build-system.markdown

 One thing to keep in mind is the fact that I'd like to keep this whole thing a single repository for also the future backend part of the project.
 So let's do a bit of investigation!

-TODO clarify this is about BE!
+First things first - can I even have this?
+(Yes) Does it depend on the backend hosting provider?
+(Not much) So which one to pick?
 Claude recommended Railway.app and Render, so based on gut feeling looking at their landing pages I picked **Railway**.
+Currently being very unhappy, as it is supposed to be connected to a Git repository that is not configured for it anyhow.

-Then it's time to make sure our repository can handle both the frontend and the backend parts of the project, and for that purpose, I am just going to have structure like this:
+In any case, it's time to make sure our repository can handle both the frontend and the backend parts of the project, and for that purpose, I am just going to have structure like this:

 ```
 /